webexpo/tool1/intl/README.md

 Bonjour, monde!
 ```

-You must erase any `# Insert ...` placeholder before doing so.
+You must erase each `# Insert a translation here.` placeholder before doing so.

 # Further Instructions